taylordohmen/taylordohmen.github.io/_pages/about.md

   - /about.html
 ---

-I am a current PhD student in computer science at the University of Colorado, Boulder.
-I am a member of the [CUPLV](https://plv.colorado.edu/) research group under the advisement of [Ashutosh Trivedi](https://ashut.bitbucket.io/).
+I recently graduated with a PhD in computer science from the University of Colorado Boulder, where I studied under the advisement of Professor [Ashutosh Trivedi](https://ashut.bitbucket.io/).

-My research interests are broadly centered around theoretical computer science, especially automata theory, games & optimization, logic, and computational complexity.
+My research interests are broadly centered around theoretical computer science, including topics related to automata theory, optimization & leraning, formal logic, and computational complexity.

 ---